Australian football tactics and skills: Cluster

 The cluster involves players from the team kicking the ball in congregating at the top of the 50-metre arc and breaking in different directions.
 The player kicking in will typically have a designated spot or target player to kick to.
-The opposition team will often resort to a zone defence to successfully counter this tactic, and hence it is rarely used.
+The opposition team will often resort to a zone defence to successfully counter this tactic, and hence it is rarely used, although it's a common strategy at junior levels.

 Bounces and throw-in Tactics

-Bounces and throw-ins are critical set plays in Australian football, and the ruckmen and midfielders will often use these opportunities to execute specific set-play strategies.
+Bounces and throw-ins are critical set plays in Australian football, and the rucks and midfielders will often use these opportunities to execute specific set-play strategies.

 Defensive tactics

 Rushed behinds

 A strategy for defenders was to deliberately concede a point (behind) to regain possession of the ball.
 Some spectacular examples of this include Mal Michael's controversial "own goal" from 30 metres.
 Under coach Alastair Clarkson, Hawthorn used this tactic in the 2008 AFL Grand Final, conceding 11 rushed behinds.
-It caused the AFL to review the laws and award a free kick for deliberate rushed behinds.
+It caused the AFL to review the laws and award a free kick for deliberate rushed behinds where there is "no pressure".